mariano/li3_gearman/README.md

 # Example #

-Before starting with this example, make sure you have installed li3\_gearman as clarified in the section *Installation*, and add a default configuration as exemplified at the beginning of the section *Usage*.
+Before starting with this example, make sure you have installed li3\_gearman as clarified in the section *Installation*, and that you have added a default configuration as exemplified at the beginning of the section *Usage*.

 Let us start by creating a task called `Hello`.
 Create a folder named `tasks` and place it in your application's `app` folder.
 Inside that folder, create